 Training: Identify skill sets that need to be enhanced.
 Do you need to improve your communication skills, to know about electronic health records or even how you can leverage social media?
 All these topics and more will be featured at AADE14.

-Sharing knowledge: You can bring your new found knowledge back to fellow staff and conduct a lunch and learn session.
+Sharing knowledge: You can bring your newfound knowledge back to fellow staff by writing a summary of highlights or conducting a lunch and learn session.
+Another idea might be to host a diabetes education conference where you charge people, and those revenues help to offset your cost for going each year.
 You can share your impressions, the information and contacts you brought back, and how you plan to apply what you learned.

 Step 3: Quantify the Benefits